 Learn something new every day More Info... by email

 A magistrate judge serves in the United States federal court system by assisting district court judges with their caseloads.
-The primary role of a magistrate judge is to handle ancillary duties often performed by district judges so that those judges can handle more trials.
-In some cases, a magistrate judge will decide a criminal or civil case if both parties consent to having the trial handled by a magistrate judge instead of a district judge.
+The primary role of a person in this position is to handle ancillary duties often performed by district judges so that those judges can handle more trials.
+In some cases, he or she will decide a criminal or civil case if both parties consent to having the trial handled by a magistrate judge instead of a district judge.

-The U.S. Congress established powers and responsibilities that magistrate judges can perform, but because of the diversity of district courts, it is up to the court’s discretion which duties are given to magistrate judges.
-The district court chooses to use magistrate judges in whatever capacity they need to in order to expedite cases.
-Magistrate judges are appointed by a majority vote of active district judges and are eligible for reappointment.
+The U.S. Congress established powers and responsibilities that magistrate judges can perform, but because of the diversity of district courts, it is up to the court’s discretion which duties are given to magistrate-level judges.
+The district court chooses to use these judges in whatever capacity they need to in order to expedite cases.
+These judges are appointed by a majority vote of active district judges and are eligible for reappointment.

 The duties of a magistrate judges are determined by the district judges under whom they work.
 They assist the district judges by helping them prepare cases for trial and by presiding over discovery and pretrial proceedings.
-Magistrate judges also may preside as the judge in some circumstances.
+They also may preside as the judge in some circumstances.
 For example, they can conduct misdemeanor trials or act as special masters, which are temporary judges, in civil actions.
-Cases presided over by magistrate judges would otherwise be on a federal judge’s docket.
+Cases presided over by these judges would otherwise be on a federal judge’s docket.

 Serving as a magistrate judge does have limitations.
 Magistrates may not preside over felony criminal cases.
-Magistrate judges may also not preside over any case unless both parties agree.
-There are many other limitations that apply to magistrate judges because they are considered lower judges and consequently do not have the same powers of a federal district court judge.
+They may also not preside over any case unless both parties agree.
+There are many other limitations that apply to these judges because they are considered lower judges and consequently do not have the same powers of a federal district court judge.